Cylindroteuthis: Taxonomical history

-Biology and fossil finds
+Paleobiology

 Cylindroteuthis is a common find from several Jurassic formations.
 Specimen length ranges from 4 to 8+1/2 in.
 The most commonly preserved part of the animal is its guard, or rostrum, which was composed of calcite.
 The guard would not have been found on the exterior of Cylindroteuthis, as traces of blood vessels have been discovered on some guards, suggesting that it was an internal feature.
 The guard housed a phragmocone, which allowed Cylindroteuthis to maintain buoyancy in water.
 Some better-preserved specimens have features similar to modern squid, such as ten arm-like appendages and an ink sac, intact.

+Distribution

 Cylindroteuthis has been recovered from the Temaikan Boatlanding Bay formation of Australasia.
 Three species of Cylindroteuthis (C. knoxvillensis, C. cf. newvillensis, and C. venusta) have been described from the Arctic region.
 In addition, about 2350 belemnite guards (including those of Cylindroteuthis) have been recovered from Lower Cretaceous formations of northeastern Greenland, suggesting the presence of a sort of "immigration route" for belemnites.
 The findings also suggest the existence of a "proto Gulf-stream" as early as the Valanginian.
 Another species, C. cf. obeliscoides is associated with the early Cretaceous One Tree Formation of Vancouver Island.